aopsahl25/final_project/README.md

     '''lmql
     print("Chatbot is ready.
 Type 'Thanks!
 Goodbye' to exit.") argmax
         "{:system} You are a chatbot serving highly educated people.
-Your ansers can be complicated." while True:
+Your answers can be complicated." while True:
             print("User:")
             "{:user} {await input()}"